wigig-tools/qd-interpreter/README.md

 The NIST Q-D Interpreter software is developed in Python and uses the [Mayavi](https://docs.enthought.com/mayavi/mayavi/) library.
 It provides a flexible, scalable 3D visualizer to analyze BT results and more particularly:
-* Sector-Level-Sweep (SLS) BT
+* Sector-Level-Sweep (SLS) BT.
-* SU-MIMO and MU-MIMO BT
+* SU-MIMO and MU-MIMO BT.
-* Beamtracking results
+* Beamtracking results.

 Recently, sensing visualizations were added to allow:
-* Visualization of human targets moving and their associated Multi-Paths Components (MPCs)
+* Visualization of human targets moving and their associated Multi-Paths Components (MPCs).
-* Visualization of the doppler range map
+* Visualization of the doppler range map.

-It is worth mentioning that the The NIST Q-D Interpreter software comes with its own implementation of the Q-D propagation model which allows to visualize the BT results without having to perform system-level simulations in ns-3.
+It is worth mentioning that the The NIST Q-D Interpreter software comes with its own implementation of the Q-D propagation model which allows to visualize the BT results without having to perform any ns-3 system-level simulations.
 This mode is referred to the `Oracle Mode` in the Q-D Interpreter.

 This page is organized as follows:
 * Section [Installation](#installation) describes how to install the NIST Q-D Interpreter software.